• Skip to primary navigation

 • Preparing the masala : Now add tomatoes along with cinnamon, cloves, coconut and fried gram dal.
 Make a paste along with water and set aside.

 • Temper & Boil : Heat oil, temper the ingredients listed under ‘to temper’ let it crackle then add onion, garlic , curry leaves saute until golden then add the prepared masala.
-Mix well, let it boil until raw smell leaves and oil seperates.
+Mix well, let it boil until raw smell leaves and oil separates.
 Drizzle gingelly oil , mix well boil for a minute then switch off.

 Other Related Recipes